imleibao/annotated_bert_chinese/README.md

 # Project Structure
-your project should be organized like bellow:
+to run the code without edited, your project should be organized like bellow:

 ```
 + convert_tf_to_pytorch     tools to convert tensorflow pretrained model to pytorch format